scientific-python/blog.scientific-python.org/content/posts/networkx/aTSP/implementing-the-iterators/index.md

 Since 680 arborescences is too many to explicitly check, I decided to write another test case.
 This one would check that the number of arborescences was correct and that the sequence never decreases.

-In order to check the number of arborescecnes, I dicided to take a brute force approach.
+In order to check the number of arborescecnes, I decided to take a brute force approach.
 There are

 \\[